AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/hibernating-environments.md

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization.

-1. On the **[My Programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md#my-programs)** screen, tap or click the program you want to de-hibernate to show its details.
+1. On the **[My Programs](/help/implementing/cloud-manager/navigation.md#my-programs)** console, tap or click the program you want to de-hibernate to show its details.

 1. On the **Environments** card, click the ellipsis button and select **Developer Console**.